xlwings/xlwings/docs/remote_interpreter.rst

 * Currently, only a subset of the full xlwings API is covered, mainly the Range and Sheet classes with a focus on reading and writing values.
 This, however, includes full support for type conversion including pandas DataFrames, NumPy arrays, datetime objects, etc.
 * You will need to use the same xlwings version for the Python package and the OfficeScript module, otherwise, the server will raise an error.
+* Custom functions (a.k.a.
+User-defined functions or UDFs) are not currently supported.
 * **Excel on the web only:** xlwings relies on the ``fetch`` command in Office Scripts that cannot be used via Power Automate and that can be disabled by your administrator.

 Planned next steps